rgbkrk/rgbkrk.github.io/_posts/2014-01-29-travis-for-salt-states.markdown

  * Adding salt to [travis-build](https://github.com/travis-ci/travis-build)
  * Adding a cookbook for salt to [travis-cookbooks](https://github.com/travis-ci/travis-cookbooks)
  * Adding [documentation on how to use it](https://github.com/travis-ci/travis-ci.github.com/tree/master/docs/user/languages)
-* Create a tool to generate the config you need, automatically (or add it on to the travis rubygem)
+* Create a tool to generate the travis config you need, automatically (or add it on to the travis rubygem)